 Your journey as a skilled immigrant in Canada is deeply enmeshed with WES.
 What are your plans for the future?

 I want to continue on the path of working in the area of international education.
-I also would like to pursue a Ph.D. at some point, which I was unable to do before due to family obligations and commitments.
+I’d also like to pursue a Ph.D. at some point, which I was unable to do before due to family obligations and commitments.
 I don’t ever want to become set in my comfort zone.
 My daughter is now grown up, and she has taken up my former career in HR.
 Canada is a big place.
 I have barely explored it.
 I would like to do more of that now.

 Maybe check out Iqaluit?